 Although summer is in full swing here in Charlotte, our Crockpot has come back out again.

-Because Tom and I have been obsessed with pulled meat – BBQ pulled pork, Masala Pulled Chicken, you name it.
+Because Tom and I have been obsessed with pulled meat – this slow cooker BBQ pulled pork, Masala Pulled Chicken, you name it.

 Also, did I mention we live in the South?
 BBQ is a must.

 Our house is actually right by the best BBQ restaurant in Charlotte.
 We would walk out of our door every day and smell that BBQ pulled pork.

 But taking out its BBQ pulled pork every day is probably not the best idea.